wepr/dwc/doc/payments-quick-start.md

 ## Generating Container

-Next you need to generate container to hold your coins.
+Next you need to generate container to hold your wallets.
 Run command like below to get your container.

 ```
 sldp -c C:\Bin\BIT\SLD\sld-galapagos.ini -w C:\Bin\BIT\SLD\sld-aaa.container -p My-Long-And-Boring-Password-ABCDE -g
 ```

-Your container will be created and app will terminate
+Your container will be created and application will terminate.

-## Start Payment app
+## Start Payment application

-Remove last param *-g* from previous example and start Payment App again.
+Remove last param *-g* from previous example and start Payment Application again.
-Payment app will start and ready to service your requests.
+Payment application will start and ready to service your requests.

-## Working with Payment app
+## Working with Payment application

 You have to HTTP POST requests in JSON format using http://127.0.0.1:33717/json_rpc endpoint.

 Change port number to value you set at _bind-port_ param in config file.

-If you use Payment app at remote node you have to change IP-address as well.
+If you use Payment application at remote node you have to change IP-address as well.

 ### List of available commands

 	reset
 	createAddress
 	deleteAddress
 	getSpendKeys
 	getBalance
 	getBlockHashes
 	getTransactionHashes
 	getTransactions
 	getUnconfirmedTransactionHashes
 	getTransaction
 	sendTransaction
 	createDelayedTransaction
 	getDelayedTransactionHashes
 	deleteDelayedTransaction
 	sendDelayedTransaction
 	getViewKey
 	getStatus
 	getAddresses

 ### Checking status